aws4embeddedlinux/meta-aws-demos/meta-aws-demos/conf/devices/qemu/README.md

 is the default BUILD_DEVICE

-## build an qemux86-64 image with greengrass-bin and aws-iot-device-client installed
+## build an qemux86-64 image with greengrass-bin installed

 * Build the image